Police body camera: Storage

-Other features are constantly being trialed and implemented into the cameras and the data-storage process, such as cloud storage.
-Axon offers the possibility of sharing footage outside the police department, for instance with district attorneys or other prosecutors or the courts.
+Features such as cloud storage have been trialed and implemented into the cameras and the data-storage process.
+Axon allows sharing footage outside the police department, for instance with district attorneys, other prosecutors or the courts.

-Algorithms can be helpful in sifting through the recorded data that can quickly become overwhelming.
-Video content analysis, such as facial recognition or automatic indexing of recordings to simplify searching of the data, can help to reduce the time needed to find relevant fragments.
+Video content analysis, such as facial recognition or automatic indexing of recordings to simplify search, can help to reduce the time needed to find relevant fragments in recorded data that would otherwise be overwhelming.